Nonverbal 12-year-old boy with autism unlocks artistic gift during pandemic

 “You see that he’s not ordinary, he’s so special,” his mom said.

 The family started to share Viktor’s work with the world through Instagram and TikTok, garnering millions of likes and follows.
-The fans became customers of his new website. https://vichysart.com/ The family came to the United States from Serbia a few years ago.
+The fans became customers of his new website The family came to the United States from Serbia a few years ago.
 Andrea says she’s proud of her son and how he’s now able to share his abilities with the world, possibly setting him on a path toward supporting himself.
 She says she now understands her son better than ever before.

 “I am so grateful because he find his way to communicate with us through his art,” she said.